cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - Improvements in sky color and in other environment areas, by DR-Aeronautics
 - multiple preset viewpoints for 3D cabs, see http://www.elvastower.com/forums/index.php?/topic/36339-multiple-preset-viewpoints-for-3d-cabs/
 - fix crash when reinitializing EOTs on a carless train
-- NEW: features which are present in Unstable release but not yet in the publicly available testing release:
+- features which are present in Unstable release but not yet in the publicly available testing release:
-  - reworking and improvement of Cruise Control by cesarBLG, Paolo and myself (approved PR #713)
+  - Cruise Control (PR #713)
-  - correct bug  https://bugs.launchpad.net/or/+bug/1984049 , plus additional features related to geared engines by steamer_ctn (merged PR #677)
   - extended door functionality, by cesarBLG (PR #706)
   - Fixed battery switch sound being repeated, by Serana (PR #733)
   - Fixed battery switch timer not working properly, by Serana (PR #734)